 A spill in excess of the following thresholds is considered a spill under the N.W.T.
 Spill Contingency Planning and Reporting Regulations (N.W.T.
 Reg.
 068-93), pursuant to the Environment Protection Act.
-In these regulations "Federal Regulations" means the Transportation of Dangerous Goods Regulations including Amendment SOR/2016-95 (Canada).
+In these regulations "Federal Regulations" means the amended Transportation of Dangerous Goods Regulations (International Harmonization Update, 2016) SOR/2016-95.

-Substance Spilled PP Substance TDG Code Reportable Quantity Explosives of Class 1 1 Any amount Flammable gases, of Division 1 of Class 2.
+Substance Spilled Severe Marine Pollutant TDG Code Reportable Quantity Explosives of Class 1 as defined in section 3.9 of the Federal Regulations.
+1 Any amount Flammable gases, of Division 1 of Class 2 as defined in section 3.11 (a) of the Federal Regulations.
 Gasoline 2.1 Any amount of gas from a container larger than 100L, or where the spill results from equipment failure, error or deliberate action or inaction.
-Non-flammable gases of Division 2 of Class 2 2.2 Any amount of gas from a container larger than 100L, or where the spill results from equipment failure, error or deliberate action or inaction.
-Poisonous gases of Division 3 of Class 2 2.3 Any amount Corrosive gases of Division 4 of Class 2 2.4 Any amount Flammable liquids of Class 3 Diesel 3.1/3.2 /3.3 >100L Flammable solids of Class 4 4 >25 kg Products or substances that are oxidizing substances of Division 1 of Class 5 5.1 >50 kg or 50 L Products or substances that are organic compounds that contain the bivalent "-0-0-" structure of Division 2 of Class 5 5.2 >1 kg or 1L Products or substances that are poisons of Division 1 of Class 6 6.1 >5 kg or 5 L Organisms that are infectious or that are reasonable believed to be infectious and the toxins of these organisms 6.2 Any amount Radioactive materials of Class 7 7 Any discharge or a radiation level exceeding 10 mSv/h at the package surface and 200 mSv/h at 1 m from the package surface.
-Corrosive products or substances of Class 8 as defined 8 5 kg or 5 L Miscellaneous products or substances (environmental hazardous substances intended for disposal), excluding PCB mixtures.
-9.0 > 1 kg or 1 L PCB mixtures of 5 or more parts per million 9.0 > 0.5 kg or 0.5 L Polluting Substance (Discharge Weir flow) None 200 L Reported releases or potential releases of any size that: are near or in an open water body; are near or in a designated sensitive environment or habitat; None Any amount
+Non-flammable gases of Division 2 of Class 2 as defined in section 3.11 (d) of the Federal Regulations.
+2.2 Any amount of gas from a container larger than 100L, or where the spill results from equipment failure, error or deliberate action or inaction.
+Poisonous gases of Division 3 of Class 2 as defined in section 3.11(b) of the Federal Regulations.
+2.3 Any amount Corrosive gases of Division 4 of Class 2 as defined in section 3.11 (c) of the Federal Regulations.
+2.4 Any amount Flammable liquids of Class 3 as defined in section 3.12 of the Federal Regulations.
+Diesel 3 200L (Any amount if spilled into a watercourse) Flammable solids of Class 4 as defined in section 3.15 of the Federal Regulations.
+4 25 kg Products or substances that are oxidizing substances of Division 1 of Class 5 as defined in sections 3.17(a) and 3.18(a) of the Federal Regulations.
+5.1 50 kg or 50 L Products or substances that are organic compounds that contain the bivalent "-0-0-"structure of Division 2 of Class 5 as defined in sections 3.17 (b) and 3.18 (b) of the Federal Regulations.
+5.2 1 kg or 1L Products or substances that are poisons of Division 1 of Class 6 as defined in sections 3.19 (a) to (e) and 3.20 (a) of the Federal Regulations.
+6.1 5 kg or 5 L Organisms that are infectious or that are reasonable believed to be infectious and the toxins of these organisms as defined in sections 3.19(f) and 3.20(b) of the Federal Regulations.
+6.2 Any amount Radioactive materials of Class 7 as defined by section 3.24 of the Federal Regulations.
+7 Any discharge or a radiation level exceeding 10 mSv/h at the package surface and 200 mSv/h at 1 m from the package surface.
+Products or substances of Class 8 as defined by section 3.24 of the Federal Regulations.
+8 5 kg or 5 L Miscellaneous products or substances of Division 1 of Class 9 as defined by sections 3.27 (1) and 2 (a) of the Federal Regulations.
+9 50 kg or 50 L